WestpacCXTeam/GUI-source/icons-group14/README.md

 [BT](http://westpaccxteam.github.io/GUI-icons-group14/tests/BT/)

 > This library of icons is intended for use across all of our brands and user interfaces.
 They are designed to aid navigation and legibility.
 The use of icons
 > purely as page embellishment is not recommended and in some cases will be off brand.
-These icons are implemented as scalable vector graphics (SVG’s) with
+These icons are implemented as scalable vector graphics (SVGs) with
-> png fallback’s for older browsers.
-Using SVG’s ensures the highest quality rendering on all devices, allows us to style the icons using code and also
+> PNG fallbacks for older browsers.
+Using SVGs ensures the highest quality rendering on all devices, allows us to style the icons using code and also
 > complies with AA accessibility requirements.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------